NativeScript/docs-v7/docs/tooling/ios-watch-apps.md

 tns run ios
 ```

 10. The application will be deployed and started on your iOS device/simulator.
 Make sure that the test iPhone is already paired with the testing iWatch.
-Once the app is deployed its Watch app will be automatically deployed on the testing iWatch device.
+Once the iOS app starts, the Watch app will be automatically deployed on the testing iWatch device.